What To Look For In A Queensland Building Contract

 6. Your Home's Construction Time

 It is your right to agree on a specific time period in which the building work is to be completed.
 Ensure your contract contains a clear, agreed start and completion date, and also look at what constitutes as a reason for any delays.
-If you sense something isn't right, ask the builder your talking to.
+If you sense something isn't right, ask the builder you're talking to.
 This is also another area to spot red flags, as some builders may not tell you their schedules and you could sign a contract that means building won't start for months, sometimes years.

 7. Make Sure Your Contract Is An Official Master Builders Building Contract